I write this review as former student of JK. So, what I write on this IBuyIReview site, don't take as your facts, but as my own facts.

 Last I heard, Job Killing costs $5-000 - $6,000, give or take a few dollars, tax, and any interest incurred by paying it off long-term.

 This is a shocking amount of money, and not what I paid.
 I’d bet you, that anyone looking to make money online needs money, which puts them into a credit card option.

 What they don’t tell you is that is JUST the cost of the program, and there will be other tools and assets to buy like Done For You sites, services, and branded links.

 I have a problem with this – their “influence links” are just PBN links, but if you were just starting out in SEO – like the program is most geared towards – then you’re not likely to know that you can get those links elsewhere for a lower cost.

 It took me a little while to figure that one out, and it meant that I had to do my own research outside of Dan and his videos to learn enough and eventually connect the dots.

 Don’t get me wrong.
 The business model works, it’s just very, very expensive, time consuming, and has its own host of problems, which I’ll get into in a minute.

 The Day of the Paradigm Shift - A Job Killing Review

 Until you’ve had to advertise your own lead gens, the process looks straight forward and easy to jump on.
-In the videos, Dan and Brad talk about it like you just pump them out and start collecting a paycheck like it’s nobody’s business.
+In the videos, Dan talks about pumping them out and start collecting a paycheck like it’s nobody’s business.